lavanyajayanthi2004-ux/ollama-memory-chatbot/README.md

 # Local LLM Chatbot with Conversational Memory (Ollama)

-A simple Python-based chatbot that runs entirely on a local machine using Ollama.
+A simple Python-based chatbot that runs entirely on a local machine using Ollama and the **Llama 3.2** model.
 The chatbot simulates conversational memory by maintaining and replaying chat history to a stateless large language model.

 This project was built as part of the **LLM Engineering course by Ed Donner** to practice working with local LLMs, prompt engineering, and conversational